What is UK-PSC?

 Over 2,500 UK PSC patients are registered and our results have been combined with those collected internationally via the International PSC Study Group.
 In December 2014, we secured funding to build on the DNA work to create a UK-PSC Biobank.
 UK-PSC will conduct more detailed phenotyping and biobanking, so that we are not just taking one sample of cells, but we are also including urine, faeces and samples taken from colonoscopies and ERCPs.

 UK-PSC accepts patients of all ages nationally.
 This will allow us to do better research, answer some of our questions and allow patients in the UK to get very early access to new treatments.
-If you are a patient, and have not yet provided your sample, or you are not sure, please e-mail the UK-PSC team.
+If you have PSC and your hospiyal is listed below, but have not yet provided your sample, or you are not sure, please e-mail the UK-PSC team.
 Please also contact the team if you have changed any of your contact details.
 Note, the team is part-time, you may not always get an immediate response.